Plan of Priorities: substances prioritized for assessment under CEPA

 Salicylates

 The draft screening assessment of a select group of salicylates was published in March 2020 and it proposes to conclude that salicylic acid is a risk to human health under CEPA.
 Salicylic acid is associated with effects on the liver and kidney, as well as developmental effects.
-An additional group of salicylates on the Domestic Substances List (with various uses) have been identified that could potentially breakdown to salicylic acid and contribute to total exposure.
+An additional group of salicylates on the Domestic Substances List (with various uses) has been identified that could potentially breakdown to salicylic acid and contribute to total exposure.

 Styrene (CAS RNs 98-83-9 and 100-42-5)